Tesla FSD investigated by NHTSA for 4 incidents out of 2.4 million vehicles and billions of miles driven

 Tesla will most probably be able to correct Autopilot/FSD Vision for low visibility conditions with one or several OTA software updates.
 The automaker improved Autopilot camera visibility with a software update last year.
 In 2021, the automaker also improved the backup camera darkness issue with an OTA update.

-It has just been a few days since this investigation has started, we need to wait for the conclusion, so stay tuned as we bring you future updates on this matter.
+It has just been a few days since this investigation started, we need to wait for the conclusion, so stay tuned as we bring you future updates on this matter.

 Tesla Accessories by EVANNEX.